thearagon/thearagon.github.io/research/index.md

 My research interests include:
 - Complexity of the seismic source
-- Modeling of the seismic source and slip
-- Fault slip modeling (including post-seismic and aseismic processes)
+- Modeling of the seismic source and slip (including post-seismic and aseismic processes)
 - Geometry of the causative fault
 - Inverse problems
 - Fault interactions